 Their goal is now to insert this engineered production line into photosynthetic bacteria, which harvest energy from the sun, so that one day they’ll be able to directly convert solar energy into chemical fuel.
 The E. coli in this experiment were powered by sugar.
 The scientists also need to scale up the process - right now they’re producing 1,000 times less propane from the reaction then they would need to make the process commercially viable.

-"Although this research is at a very early stage, our proof of concept study provides a method for renewable production of a fuel that previously was only accessible from fossil reserves,” said Patrik Jones, a synthetic biologist and one of the authors of the paper from the Imperial College London, in a press release.
+"Although this research is at a very early stage, our proof of concept study provides a method for renewable production of a fuel that previously was only accessible from fossil reserves,” said Patrik Jones, a synthetic biologist and one of the authors of the paper from the Imperial College London,

 “Although we have only produced tiny amounts so far, the fuel we have produced is ready to be used in an engine straight away.
 This opens up possibilities for future sustainable production of renewable fuels that at first could complement, and thereafter replace fossil fuels like diesel, petrol, natural gas and jet fuel.”